pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 - Using the `sas-orchestration` command line utility

 #### ***1. Manual Deployment***
-After purchasing a SAS Viya license, customers receive a set of deployment templates (known as the “deployment assets” tarball) in YAML format which they need to modify to create the final deployment manifest (usually called “site.yaml”).
+After purchasing a SAS Viya license, customers receive a set of deployment templates (known as the _deployment assets_ tarball) in YAML format which they need to modify to create the final deployment manifest (usually called `site.yaml`).
 SAS uses the [`kustomize`](https://kustomize.io/) tool for modifying the templates.
 Common customizations include the definition of a mirror repository, configuring TLS, high-availability, storage and other site-specific settings.
 The final deployment manifest can then be submitted to Kubernetes using multiple `kubectl` commands.

 _**NOTE**:  You must have cluster-admin privileges to manage deployments of SAS Viya._